jaymineh/eCommerceSite/README.md

 # Introduction

 This is a sample e-commerce application built for KodeKloud.
 The original deployment was outdated so I reployed it on my end and updated the steps.
+This was achieved on a LAMP stack.

 Here's how to deploy it on CentOS/RHEL systems: